NixOS/nix.dev/source/tutorials/nix-language.md

 }
 ```

-This example declares a shell environment (which runs the `shellHook` on initialization).
+This example declares a shell environment (which runs the `shellHook` on initialisation).

 Explanation: